 Profits are not removed from the community, rather they are reinvested in the overall mission of the organization

 Provides non-profit organizations with an alternative way to generate funds

 Social Enterprises measure their success differently –although they must cover their core operational costs, they also measure their social return on investment

 Are you curious about social innovation and social impact?

 Do you want to make a difference in the world?

 Are you looking for a more effective way to bring about change in your community?

 Do you believe it’s possible of doing business and doing good at the same time?

 If yes, then you are a Social Entrepreneur.

-The social entrepreneur is an agent of change – that is, he or she is inclined to develop innovative solutions to urgent social, economic or environmental problems.
-He is merging his entrepreneurial skills with his commitment to change and social impact.
+A social entrepreneur is an agent of change – someone who is inclined to develop innovative solutions to urgent social, economic or environmental problems.
+He is merging his entrepreneurial skills with their commitment to change and social impact.
 The social entrepreneur has known or has come into contact with social injustice and is urged to correct this injustice.

 Whatever their choice, the social entrepreneur draws on innovation and collaboration, as well as their diverse capabilities and experiences, to contribute to the desired change.